Willabor/SAAS-SalesSight/replit.md

 # Overview

 This is an Excel Sales Data Processor application built as a full-stack web application.
 The system allows users to upload Excel files containing item lists, sales transaction data, and receiving history from QuickBooks.
 The application processes these files and provides a dashboard with analytics and statistics.
-Key features include file upload capabilities, data visualization, multi-step processing workflows, and real-time progress tracking.
+Key features include file upload capabilities, data visualization, multi-step processing workflows, real-time progress tracking, and **secure user authentication** using Replit Auth.

 The system now includes three major workflows and comprehensive analytics:
 1. **Item List Management**: Upload and manage product inventory data
 2. **Sales Data Processing**: Process sales transactions with duplicate detection
 3. **Receiving History**: Process QuickBooks receiving vouchers with format & consolidate, flatten operations, voucher viewer with search capabilities, and automatic handling of QuickBooks calculation bugs and reversals
-4. **Sales & Inventory Analytics** (NEW): Advanced analytics including sales insights and inventory turnover reporting with dead stock identification, overstock/understock analysis, and category-level inventory metrics
+4. **Sales & Inventory Analytics**: Advanced analytics including sales insights and inventory turnover reporting with dead stock identification, overstock/understock analysis, and category-level inventory metrics
+5. **User Authentication** (NEW): Secure login with Replit Auth supporting Google, GitHub, and email/password authentication.
+All application features are protected behind authentication.

 # User Preferences